Software Development Outsourcing: A 5-Step Successful Strategy

 Next, estimate the project’s budget!

-The estimation process involves predicting the costs and expenses of software development.
+The internal processes for estimation involve predicting the costs and expenses of software development.
 Here are three techniques to estimate the software development budget,

 - Empirical estimation technique is a method of estimating the software development budget based on data aggregated from previous projects.